-Current CPUs with modern energy-saving features can cause bandwidth limitations on USB.
-This is a direct consequence of CPU cores falling into so-called sleep states.
+Current CPUs with modern energy-saving features can cause bandwidth limitations on USB, which is a direct cause of CPU cores falling into so-called sleep states.
 CPU cores enter these sleep states independently from the load level on the USB.
-This can lead to the following malfunctions:
+As a result, the following malfunctions can occur:

 - Low USB bandwidth provided by the PC system

 - TransferFailed errors occurring even at moderate pixel clock settings

 To fight the low USB bandwidth provided by the PC system:

 - Please, remove other USB devices from the system (USB keyboard and mouse are acceptable).
 Run tests with only one device connected at once.

 - Make sure to use a USB port directly on the mainboard.
 The front panel or other ports are connected to the mainboard with poor cabling quality frequently.

 - Make sure to use USB2.0 certified cables to connect the device.